TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/02_lesson/associated_reading.md

 {'a': 1, 'b': 1, 'o': 2, 'n': 1, 's': 2, 'r': 2, 'u': 2, 't': 1}
 ```

-The histogram indicates that the letters ’a’ and 'b' appear once; 'o' appears twice, and so on.
+The histogram indicates that the letters ‘a’ and ‘b’ appear once; ‘o’ appears twice, and so on.